arif20026/course-registration/README.md

 # 3 features of this project:

--You can select a course by clicking "Select" button -You can add courses up to total 20 credit
+- You can select a course by clicking "Select" button
+- You can add courses up to total 20 credit
--You can add a course only once
+- You can add a course only once

 # How I managed the state in my assignment